 Application and advantages of the PINS nomogram

-This tool/application is a predictive nomogram, a mathematical tool that can allow clinicians, researchers, to give relative context and probabilities related to the presence of prostatic inflammation.
+This tool/application is a nomogram, a mathematical tool that can allow clinicians, researchers, to give relative context and probabilities related to the presence of prostatic inflammation.
 This tool is not intended for diagnostic purpose.